Hermite spectral method for the inelastic Boltzmann equation: Approximation of the collision terms

 \end{theorem} The proof of Theorem \ref{thm:step1} is similar to \cite[Theorem 1]{Approximation2019}.
-For the completeness of this work, we put it in App. \ref{app:thm1}.
-Different from the classical case, $|\bg'|$ does not equal $|\bg|$ in the inelastic model, therefore, $\ga_{\kappa}^{\bj}$ could not be further simplified as in \cite{Approximation2019}.
-But for the special collision kernel such as the VHS kernel, \eqref{eq:gamma} could be calculated exactly, which will be discussed in the next section.
+For the completeness of this work, we provide it in App. \ref{app:thm1}.
+Unlike the classical case, $|\bg'|$ does not equal $|\bg|$ in the inelastic model.
+Therefore, $\ga_{\kappa}^{\bj}$ could not be further simplified as done in \cite{Approximation2019}.
+However, for special collision kernels such as the VHS kernel, \eqref{eq:gamma} could be calculated exactly, which will be discussed in the next section.